 If you're sick or injured, you should give written notice to your employer or supervisor as soon as possible.
 If you don't give notice to your employer within 30 days, you risk losing any right to compensation.
 Your employer has the right to select a doctor for you, so once they have notice of your injury, they should arrange for necessary medical treatment and file a report with the Division of Workers' Compensation .

 In exchange for workers' compensation, you generally give up your right to sue your employer .
 However, you do have options if your claim is denied or there is a dispute regarding benefits, including the following:

 An attorney can be very helpful during any stage of this process by answering your questions, helping you meet deadlines, and representing your interests effectively.

 Workplace injuries cause both physical and financial pain.
 Workers' compensation can alleviate some of that pain, but you'll need to navigate the deadlines and paperwork first.
-If you've suffered a workplace injury or illness, let an attorney familiar with Missouri's workers' compensation laws provide a free claim evaluation on the strength of your case.
+If you've suffered a workplace injury or illness, let an attorney familiar with Missouri's workers' compensation laws provide a claim evaluation on the strength of your case.